top of page

 I describe hypnobirthing techniques as building a “hypnobirthing toolkit” comprising of 2 parts.
 Part 1 includes informed decision-making and questioning tools.
 Part 2 consists of the breathing, relaxation and mindset tools (of which there are many).
 These tools benefit ALL births in ALL locations and here’s how you can use them alongside an induction of labour.

-Visit the website or get in touch if you'd like to start build a life changing birth toolkit.
+Visit the website or get in touch if you'd like to start building a life changing birth toolkit.

 Making informed decisions that are right for you and your baby as individuals is important.
 Choices that feel right for one individual to accept or decline may differ for another, and that’s ok.